-Type of Innovation Facilitating the uptake of Digital Medical Devices & Diagnostics Harnessing the full potential of health data for Innovation Service Quality Assessment Innovation projects projects A dossier for the relevant ethics committee approvals to submitted and approval to commence study foreseen be multicentric studies, ethics committee approval in place before project start). facilitate clinical study efore project start (for N/A At Full Proposal stage: Relevant privileges to access health registry or biobank (to facilitate health registry- or biobank-based clinical study) in place before project start.
+Type of Innovation projects Facilitating the uptake of Digital Medical Devices & Diagnostics Harnessing the full potential of health data for Innovation Service Quality Assessment Innovation projects A dossier for the relevant ethics committee approvals to submitted and approval to commence study foreseen be multicentric studies, ethics committee approval in place f before project start). efore project start (for N/A At Full Proposal stage: Relevant privileges to access health registry or biobank (to facilitate health registry- or biobank-based clinical study) in place before project start.
 At Short Proposal Stage The participants must come from at least two different countries where the clinical partners should be already identified.
 Partnership specificities NA Two healthcare providers and two payors from the same country as the healthcare provider: one should provide the healthcare services that the other will purchase a Partner taking care of the IT platform integration a commercialising entity taking care of the replicability of the approach in third countries and beyond a Partner with health economics expertise capable to support the development of the required evidence.
-Supporting Framework CIMIT Innovation maturity Levels (IMLs) Milestones Framework HVC Implementation Framework (From "Handbook for Pioneers" report) Project maturity Solution or technology maturity level between IML5 (Proof of Value), and IML6 (Initial Clinical Trials) as defined by the CIMIT Maturity Innovation Cycle for Healthcare and Life Sciences, at proposal submission.
-The project should achieve advance through IML7 (Validation of Solution) and IML8 (Approval & Launch) within project timeframe.
-The technology to be used should be readily available, in the market, if needed with CE mark granted.
+Supporting Framework CIMIT Innovation mat Milestones Fi HVC Implementation Framework (From "Handbook for Pioneers" report) Project maturity Solution or technology maturity Value), and IN Clinical Trials) as defined by the Cl for Healthcare and at proposal su The project should achieve advan Solution) and IML8 (Approva ML6 (Initial IMIT Maturity Innovation Cycle d Life Sciences, ubmission. ce through IML7 (Validation of I & Launch) within project The technology to be used should be readily available, in the market, if needed with CE mark granted.
 Only platform integration developments to capture/incorporate/analyse patient outcomes into the IT systems are envisioned.
-Impact Critical milestones for each ye Framew Reaching regulatory approval ar year after the end rork).
+Impact Critical milestones for each yo Framew Reaching regulatory approval an year after the end ork).
 Id market launch maximum 1 Critical implementation milestones for each year, plus number of patients that benefitted from the solution.

-Type of Innovation projects Facilitating the uptake of Digital Medical Devices & Diagnostics Harnessing the full potential of health data for Innovation Service Quality Assessment Innovation projects Year 3 focus on large scale implementation (a different region/country from where the test/pilot took place) Grant spent on technology development Yes Yes No. Only platform integration developments to capture/incorporate/analyse patient outcomes into the IT systems are envisioned.
-Commercial agent Technology provider, part of the Every innovation activi e consortium, or external third-p under licence ity should have a clear commerc Financial return to EIT Health Financial backflow KPIs (Mandatory) implemented in KAVAs documented; to be reported thin 1 year after completion. ificantly improved products
+Type of Innovation Facilitating the uptake of Digital Medical Devices & Diagnostics Harnessing the full potential of health data for Innovation Service Quality Assessment Innovation projects projects Year 3 focus on large scale implementation (a different region/country from where the test/pilot took place) Grant spent on technology development Yes Yes No. Only platform integration developments to capture/incorporate/analyse patient outcomes into the IT systems are envisioned.
+Commercial agent Technology provider, part of the Every innovation activities e consortium, or external third-p under licence ity should have a clear commerc Financial return to EIT Health Financial backflow - KPIs (Mandatory) implemented in KAVAs documented; to be reported thin 1 year after completion. nificantly improved products